ikusalic/chef-vim-setup/README.md

 All of attributes in this section can be used to manage the plugins with Vundle.

+Note that currently Vundle will be used to install plugins only for the users specified in `:users` attribute.

 The `:use_vundle` enables the usage of Vundle to install plugins.
 The bundle directory will be created and Vundle will be cloned to that directory.